veit/jupyter-tutorial/docs/productive/git/work.rst

         -    shows differences between work and stage areas.
         +    shows differences between work and stage areas, for example:

-         ``--staged``
-             shows differences between the stage area and the repository.

     ``index e2a5ea6..fd84434 100644`` displays some internal Git metadata that you will probably never need.
 The numbers correspond to the hash identifiers of the git object versions.